rug-lizi/shits/README.md

 ## Initiatives

 - to use markdown more often
-- to build up the notes of the courses I take, faithfuly
+- to build up the notes of the courses I take, faithfully

 ## Style